cnatale/weighted-random-distribution/README.md

 # Weighted Random Distribution
-A simple utility module to select a set of discrete values based on weighted random distribution.
+A simple utility module to select from a set of discrete values based on weighted random distribution.

 ## Usage